-Yes, you can get these free printable cards and use them for several activities that we will show you and talk about.
+Yes, you can get these free plant matching game printable card set and use them for several activities that we will show you and talk about.

 Flower Books for Kids

 We love reading books about all subjects, but these two are the ones that came to mind for this activity.

 Have you read them with your kids?
 They’re great!

 Print, cut and laminate the flower picture cards.